hangoutsbot/hangoutsbot/README.md

 # Requirements

-* A functional (and running!) version of Hubot.
+* A functional (and running!) version of [hubot](https://github.com/github/hubot).
   Configuring this is beyond the scope of this document.
 Please refer to the installation instructions on the GitHub repo.
-* A functional (also running!) copy of Hangupsbot.
+* A functional (also running!) copy of hangupsbot.

 # Setup